AET-CS/aet-cs.github.io/white/2026/CS10/handouts/rpn.md

 Only one right answer this time.
 Subtraction groups left to right, so this means ((5 − 4) − 3) − 2.

-If you wrote `5 4 - 3 2 - -` you got 0 instead, because that means (5 − 4) − (3 − 2).
+If you wrote `5 4 3 2 - - -` you got 2 instead, because that means (5 − (4  − (3 − 2))).
 Both are valid RPN.
-Only one is the expression we asked for.
+Only one equals the expression we started with.
 {% endcapture %}
 {% include answer-box.html question=question12 content=answer12 %}